-‘You can choose one: Football or Music,’ said my parents in the car.
-I wasn’t much of a football player in school, so I went for music.
-I wanted to play the piano, but there was this violin that passed down from father to son in the family.
-And so, my father introduced me.
-He can’t play himself, but his knowledge and collection of classical music is vast.
-He took me to a concert and, as I saw all the violinists playing, was persuaded.
-I studied the Suzuki method for 3 years, but barely passed.
-‘No talent’ said the teacher and away went the violin.
+‘You can choose one: Football or music,’ my parents said in the car.
+I wasn’t a good football player at school, so I chose music.
+I wanted to play the piano, but in the family there was this violin that was passed down from father to son.
+And so my father introduced me.
+He can’t play himself, but his knowledge and collection of classical music is huge.
+He took me to a concert, and when I saw all the violinists playing, I was convinced.
+I learned the Suzuki method for 3 years, but barely passed.
+No talent,” said the teacher, and away went the violin.

-I went looking for other fellows who played it to learn, and I found the perfect tutor: Jeroen.
 We sat down for days and weeks playing quatre-mains blues accords and solo’s.
 He also taught me the same chords and progressions on guitar.
 We often jammed and made recordings, and most of what I play today is based upon his teachings.

 I moved from Antwerp to Leuven and went on to study and record on my own.
 I had a very productive couple of years, where I made around 20 tracks, some with video.
 I recorded crude video’s in zoo’s and museums and animated clay and other stuff using stop-motion.
 I had a bit of success, but mostly with friends and family.
 The Spherehead artwork is made by lo-fi (Germany).